Homeopathy: 21st century: renewed criticism

 Since the beginning of the 21st century, a series of meta-analyses have further shown that the therapeutic claims of homeopathy lack scientific justification.
 This had led to a decrease or suspension of funding by many governments.
 In a 2010 report, the Science and Technology Committee of the United Kingdom House of Commons recommended that homeopathy should no longer receive National Health Service (NHS) funding due its lack of scientific credibility; NHS funding for homeopathy ceased in 2017.
 They also asked the Department of Health in the UK to add homeopathic remedies to the list of forbidden prescription items.

 In 2015, the National Health and Medical Research Council of Australia found that "there are no health conditions for which there is reliable evidence that homeopathy is effective".
 The federal government only ended up accepting three of the 45 recommendations made by the 2018 review of Pharmacy Remuneration and Regulation.
 The same year the US Food and Drug Administration (FDA) held a hearing requesting public comment on the regulation of homeopathic drugs.
-In 2017 the FDA announced it would strengthen regulation of homeopathic products.
+In 2017, the FDA announced it would strengthen regulation of homeopathic products.

 The American non-profit Center for Inquiry (CFI) filed a lawsuit in 2018 against the CVS pharmacy for consumer fraud over its sale of homeopathic medicines.
 It claimed that CVS was selling homeopathic products on an easier-to-obtain basis than standard medication.
 In 2019, CFI brought a similar lawsuit against Walmart for "committing wide-scale consumer fraud and endangering the health of its customers through its sale and marketing of homeopathic medicines".
 They also conducted a survey in which they found consumers felt ripped off when informed of the lack of evidence for the efficacy of homeopathic remedies, such as those sold by Walmart and CVS.

 In 2021, the French healthcare minister phased out social security reimbursements for homeopathic drugs.
 France has long had a stronger belief in the virtues of homeopathic drugs than many other countries and the world's biggest manufacturer of alternative medicine drugs, Boiron, is located in that country.
-Spain has also announced moves to ban homeopathy and other pseudotherapies.
+Spain also announced moves to ban homeopathy and other pseudotherapies.
 In 2016, the University of Barcelona cancelled its master's degree in Homeopathy citing "lack of scientific basis", after advice from the Spanish Ministry of Health.
 Shortly afterwards the University of Valencia announced the elimination of its Masters in Homeopathy.